 In some cases, a weight loss drug or diet supplement may be a useful part of an eating disorders rehab program.
 Binge eating disorder, for instance, can leave patients overweight or morbidly obese.
 But in many cases, these products are being abused by teens or adults who have no medical need to lose weight.
 In such cases, the use of a diet pill is dangerous, even life-threatening.
 The focus of an eating disorders rehabilitation program is on supporting each client individually in his or her recovery goals.
 Whether that means gaining or losing weight is up to the treatment team, which may include a doctor, therapist, counselor and nutritionist.
 Unless diet pills are recommended by a medical professional, they are generally not part of a healthy recovery plan for eating disorders.

-If you are struggling with substance abuse and an eating disorder, contact Futures of Palm Beach for help today.
+If you are struggling with substance abuse and an eating disorder, contact Futures Recovery Healthcare for help today.